aklapatch/mySettings/README.md

 + all plymouth services (about 2 secounds off)
 + avahi-daemon.service (took off about 3 secounds)

-Maybe disable these (I am less sure these are unecessary))
+MAYBE disable these (I am less sure these are unecessary)

-+ firewalld.service (probably not this one)
++ firewalld.service (if you do not need dynamic firewall))
 + rtkit-daemon.service (does not slow down that much)
 + systemd-journal-flush.service
 + fedora-import-state.service

 Use `systemctl disable service-name.service`